-Online classes and workshops are an excellent way to keep busy while quarantining – try one based in the city.
+Online classes and workshops are an excellent way to keep busy when you're spending time at home – try one based in the city.
 Amsterdam Writing Workshops will teach you about creating flash fiction, memoirs and short stories, and IN Amsterdam’s partners offer tutorials and courses that can enhance your CV and get your career on track.
-For something really special, try an online cheese tasting with Reypenaer – they’ll send tasty samples straight to your door.

 Wear a mask that makes a difference

-To help minimise the spread of coronavirus, it’s important to wear a mask when visiting indoor public places, like the grocery store.
-Keep yourself safe, look stylish and support a worthy cause by getting a mask made by an organisation that’s helping make the world a better place.
+To help minimise the spread of coronavirus, keep yourself safe, look stylish and support a worthy cause by getting a mask made by an organisation that’s helping make the world a better place.
 Many are also created using recycled and sustainable materials, minimising waste.